 Business and personal telephone calls made while traveling internationally will be reimbursed up to $10 per day without receipts.
 An original receipt (hotel bill or telephone bill) is required for telephone charges in excess of $10 per day.

 Other Miscellaneous Expenses

-Incidental expenses, such as bridge toll charges, parking fees, and excess baggage handling charges, require receipts when the costs exceed $10.
+Incidental expenses, such as bridge toll charges, parking fees, and excess baggage handling charges, require receipts when the costs exceed $10 (unless paid for with the University PCard in which case detailed receipts are required for all transactions).
 Laundry and dry-cleaning services are allowed when expenditures are supported by out-of-town receipts and are reasonable in nature.